Embraer PDNT-Novo

 Involvement of academic institutions

-The project involves the collaboration of several Brazilian research institutes, including the Technological Institute of Aeronautics (ITA), the Institute of Technological Research (IPT), the Mauá Technology Institute, and the São Carlos Engineering School, part of the University of São Paulo.
+The project involves the collaboration of several Brazilian research institutes, including the Technological Institute of Aeronautics (ITA), the Institute of Technological Research (IPT), the Mauá Institute, and the São Carlos Engineering School, part of the University of São Paulo.
 These institutes are contributing significantly to the project’s further development through their scientific input.

 Future project steps